A Spanish policeman breaks photojournalist Jordi Borràs’ nose while shouting: “Long live Spain and long live Franco!”

 Spanish Penal Code: On the felonies committed when exercising the fundamental rights and public liberties guaranteed by the Spanish Constitution.
 Article 510: “Those who provoke discrimination, hate or violence against groups or associations due to racist, anti-Semitic reasons or any other related to ideology, region or belief, family situation, belonging to an ethnic group or race, national origin, gender, sexual preference, illness or handicap”.

-Professional blog of Jordi Borràs
+Professional blog of Jordi Borràs (in English)

 Catalan Members of the European Parliament ask in the Chamber whether fascist rallies at Valle de los Caídos and fascist salutations, as well as the aggression to photojournalist Jordi Borràs violate European law: